fossasia/open-event-droidgen/docs/INSTALLATION_HEROKU.md

-# How to install the Open Event Android App Generator on [DigitalOcean.com](https://www.digitalocean.com)
+# How to install the Open Event Android App Generator on HEROKU

-As sample set up is installed [here](http://45.55.58.149)

 Build Server Requirements
 ======